 In the past, I’ve gone deeper into historical and contextual background, but to be honest, I didn’t find myself engaged as much in the history of Udaipur as I was with Jaisalmer and Jodhpur — call it Maharaja-, or even India-, fatigue or simply just enjoying playing tourist for a few days and pretending I don’t actually delve into such things day in and day out for a living.
-Plus, to be quite honest, I’m writing this over a year after the fact and have trouble recalling the ins and outs of the Mewar kingdom, so I’ve lifted some info from Wikipedia to accompany the pretty pictures.
+So… I’ve lifted some info from Wikipedia to accompany the pretty pictures below.

 Wikipedia.org/wiki/Udaipur#Tourism (City Palace):